J-Calvelo/Annotation-Biomphalaria-sudanica/README.md

 - BLAST+ (http://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs)
 #### Other Variables:
 - crep_frep_grep_blast_ident: Identity cutoff for the BLAST search against known members of these families.
-- Fibrinogen_signatures: List separated by white spaces of interpro signatures associated with FBD domains
+- FBD_signatures: List separated by white spaces of interpro signatures associated with FBD domains
 - C_lectin_signatures: List separated by white spaces of interpro signatures associated with c-lectin domains
 - Galectin_signatures: List separated by white spaces of interpro signatures associated with galectin domains
 - EGF_signatures_signatures: List separated by white spaces of interpro signatures associated with EGF domains
 - Inmunoglobulin_signatures: List separated by white spaces of interpro signatures associated with Inmunoglobulin domains
-- Dheilly_CREP_prott: Fasta file with reference CREP sequences taken from (doi: 10.1016/j.dci.2014.10.009)
+- Dheilly_CREP_prot: Fasta file with reference CREP sequences taken from (doi: 10.1016/j.dci.2014.10.009)
-- Dheilly_GREP_prott: Fasta file with reference GREP sequences taken from (doi: 10.1016/j.dci.2014.10.009)
+- Dheilly_GREP_prot: Fasta file with reference GREP sequences taken from (doi: 10.1016/j.dci.2014.10.009)
-- Dheilly_FREP_prott: Fasta file with reference FREP sequences taken from (doi: 10.1016/j.dci.2014.10.009)
+- Dheilly_FREP_prot: Fasta file with reference FREP sequences taken from (doi: 10.1016/j.dci.2014.10.009)
 - Lu_FREP_prot: Fasta file with reference FREP sequences taken from  (https://doi.org/10.1371/journal.pntd.0008780)

 Note1: See main manuscript for the full description of the selecction procedure.
 Some of the sources of evidence were carried out as diagnostics.